 Why Now Matters

-GENA plays Aisle 5 in Atlanta tomorrow, April 12, with Stacy Epps joining the bill.
-If you are anywhere near Georgia, this is not optional.
-The duo's ability to translate these virtual sessions into live energy is something worth witnessing before the venues get bigger -- and they will.
+GENA plays Aisle 5 in Atlanta on April 12, with Stacy Epps joining the bill.
+The duo's ability to translate these virtual sessions into live energy is something worth witnessing before the venues get bigger, and they will.

 The Pleasure Is Yours is not a supergroup album in the traditional sense.
 It is not two famous people combining their audiences.
 It is two musicians who share a language deciding to speak it together for the first time.
+The sixteen tracks feel like the beginning of a conversation that will keep going.
 In a year already stacked with collaborations, this one earns its existence on every track.